 LIMITATION OF LIABILITY

 Limitation of Liability.
-FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS MEASURE OF DAMAGES IS PROVIDED IN THIS AGREEMENT, THE LIABILITY OF THE DEFAULTING PARTY FOR DAMAGES SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION, AND ALL OTHER DAMAGES HEREBY ARE WAIVED.
-IF NO MEASURE OF DAMAGES IS EXPRESSLY PROVIDED, THE LIABILITY OF THE DEFAULTING PARTY SHALL BE LIMITED TO DIRECT DAMAGES ONLY AND ALL OTEHR DAMAGES SHALL BE WAIVED.
-HOWEVER, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR CONSEQUENTIAL, INCIDENTAL OR PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, WHETHER ARISING IN TORT, CONTRACT OR OTHERWISE.
+THE LIABILITY OF A PARTY SHALL BE LIMITED TO DIRECT DAMAGES ONLY AND ALL OTEHR DAMAGES SHALL BE WAIVED.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR CONSEQUENTIAL, INCIDENTAL OR PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, WHETHER ARISING IN TORT, CONTRACT OR OTHERWISE.

 14.2 Liability.
 The BUYER acknowledges that the actual amount of NEPOOL Products received by the BUYER will depend on the performance of the Unit, which may be affected by, among other things, decisions made by the Unit’s operator pursuant to its responsibilities under the applicable ownership and operating agreements, NRC requirements and the manner in which it bids the Unit into ISO New England.
 The BUYER expressly assumes all of the risk of the Unit’s operability and availability during the Term.
 Neither the SELLER nor any of its officers, directors, trustees or employees, shall be responsible for failing to supply any minimum quantity of NEPOOL Products from the Unit due to the unavailability or inoperability of the Unit, and they shall not be liable to the BUYER in tort, contract or otherwise for any costs or damages of any kind whatsoever resulting from the failure to supply NEPOOL Products in any minimum amount, or a deficiency in the quantity of service from the Units.